nvim-neorg/neorg/README.md

 | :--------------------------------------------------------------------------------- | :---------------------------------------------------------------------------- |
 | [`utilities.gtd-project-tags`](https://github.com/esquires/neorg-gtd-project-tags) | Provides a view of tasks grouped with a project tag.
 Requires `core.gtd.base` |

+## Roadmap

+We track a high-level roadmap, so that you can know what to expect.
+Just do `:h neorg-roadmap`.

+To know exactly what's being worked on, just check out the [PR's](https://github.com/nvim-neorg/neorg/pulls).

 ## Philosophy

 We think of Neorg as a plugin that will give you all the bragging rights for using Neovim.
 Here's how we plan to do it: